- Program Coordinator:

 Entering students who do not demonstrate equivalent education or experience with the content of specific master's level coursework may be required to take one or more prerequisite courses.

 Each doctoral candidate, upon admission to candidacy, must register for TRST 80199 for a total of 30 credit hours.
-It is required that doctoral candidates continuously register for Dissertation I, and thereafter TRST 80299, each semester, including summer, until all requirements for the degree have been met.
+It is required that doctoral candidates continuously register for Dissertation I, and thereafter TRST 80299, each semester, until all requirements for the degree have been met.
 After passing the written examination, the student must present a detailed written proposal of his/her dissertation research.
 The dissertation focuses on original research.
 The dissertation topic must fall within one or more of the sub-fields in translation studies.
 The written dissertation is reviewed and approved by the research adviser and the dissertation advisory committee prior to scheduling a final defense before the committee.